dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 [![The file has been uploaded and can be downloaded again](img/uploader_screen_list.png)](img/uploader_screen_list.png)

 However, in it's default configuration his pod currently does not use any persistent storage.
-It uses it's local filesystem - that is stores the file in inside the container image' root filesystem.
+It uses it's local filesystem - that is stores the file in inside the container image's root filesystem.

 !!!
 Danger "Important"
     Never store important data inside a pods root filesystem or `emptyDir`.
 It’s ephemeral by definition and will be lost as soon as the pod terminates.
-    Worse, the container's root filesystem is even slower than `emptyDir` as it needs to traverse the `overlay2` stack, that Red Hat Enterprise Linux uses by default as of version 7.4
+    Worse, the container's root filesystem is even slower than `emptyDir` as it needs to traverse the `overlay2` stack, that Red Hat Enterprise Linux uses by default as of version 7.4 for running container images.
     Also, inherently pods using this kind of storage cannot be scaled out trivially.

 Let’s see when this become a problem.